wgaylord/M17_ESP32_IP_Client/README.md

 The commands are as follows.

 "WifiSSID->SSID" where SSID is your SSID of your wifi
-"WifiPasss->PASS" where PASS is your Wifi Password
+"WifiPass->PASS" where PASS is your Wifi Password
 "SetCall->CALL" where CALL is your callsign
 "SetRefName->NAME" where NAME is the reflector name (example M17-M17)
 "SetRefIp->0.0.0.0" where 0.0.0.0 is the IP of the reflector.
 Currently do not support IPv6
-"SetRefPort->17000" where 7000 is the port.
+"SetRefPort->17000" where 17000 is the port.
 "SetModule->C" where C is the Module letter.
 "Save" Saves current settings into EEPROM, rest the board after this to allow it to read the config and connect.